TheHosh/Shipment-Manager-196D/README.md

 5. Compile the Smart Contract
 Click on the "Solidity Compiler" tab on the left sidebar (represented by a gavel icon).
 Ensure the compiler version matches the version specified in your smart contract (e.g., 0.8.0).
+Click on the Advanced Configurations and make sure to set the EVM Version to London.
 Click Compile SupplyChainManagement.sol.
 6. Deploy the Smart Contract
 Go back to the "Deploy & Run Transactions" tab.